manuelmusngi/systematic-options/README.md

 This project is a simple design and practice in development to build, backtest, and deploy a systematic options trading strategy in a modular C++ framework.

-This is designed for scalability and clarity and separates:
+This is designed for scalability and clarity which separates:

 - Data handling
 - Derivatives modeling